 The sesame seed, from an Ayurvedic perspective, is sweet, pungent, astringent, and bitter, and has a heating effect.
-Its greatest benefit is in balancing vata but its heating nature is also really good for kaphas.
-It grows in a dry climate, and in turn, is beneficial when drying is needed.
-Kaphas often have congestion this time of year - sesame helps dry that congestion.
+Its greatest benefit is in balancing vata.
+The heating nature of sesame can also be good for kapha.Makes it a perfect meal for you.
+It grows in a dry climate, and in turn, is beneficial when the dry quality is in excess.